bargenish44/Service-Monitor/README.md

 Cross platform service monitor

-### How to run?
+### How to run

 Run only the run.py!!

-### About me?
+### About me

-The tool have 2 conditions:
+The tool has 2 conditions:

-Monitor modes- for x time that the user choose the machine check which services stop running or start running compare to the last check.
+Monitor modes- for x time that the user chooses the machine checks which services stop running or start running compare to the last check.

-Manual mode- the user insert 2 dates that he want to compare between. the tool print which service no longer run or start running.
+Manual mode- the user inserts 2 dates that he want to compare between. the tool print which service no longer run or start running.

-The tool is cross platform that means it works on Windows and Linux.
+The tool is cross-platform that means it works on Windows and Linux.